gitlabhq/gitlabhq/doc/user/group/epics/index.md

 ## Deleting an epic

 NOTE: **Note:**
-To delete an epic, you need to be an [Owner][permissions] of a group/subgroup.
+To delete an epic, you need to be an [Owner](../../permissions.md#group-members-permissions) of a group/subgroup.

 When inside a single epic view, click the **Delete** button to delete the epic.
 A modal will pop-up to confirm your action.